 2 Cor 5:10

-Make note of the "Church Age" and the "R" on the Word-Reference diagram
+Make note of the "R" on the Word-Reference diagram

-Our resurrection, or “the coming of the Lord” can be confused with “Christ’s 2nd Coming”, or the “Day of the Lord”.
+Our resurrection, or “the coming of the Lord” was often confused with “Christ’s 2nd Coming”, or the “Day of the Lord”.
 Christ’s 2nd Coming occurs at the end of Tribulation when He conquers, and then reigns on the earth for 1,000 years in His Kingdom.

-At our resurrection, or the “coming of the Lord”, Christ does not come to the earth to get us, but rather we meet Him “in the clouds”.
+The resurrection, or the “coming of the Lord”, when Christ came to “meet us in the clouds.” does not come to the earth to get us, but rather we meet Him “in the clouds”.

 “For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel, and with the sound of the trumpet of God.
 And the dead in Christ will rise first.”
 1Th 4:16 (ESV)

-The "rapture" is part of the resurrection with a distinction.
+The "rapture" was part of the resurrection with a distinction.
 As noted in the verse above, “the dead in Christ will rise first.”
-The distinction is that many saints will still be alive at the resurrection.
-The very next verse explains what happens next.
+The distinction is that many saints were still alive at the resurrection.
+The very next verse explains what happened next.

 “Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.”
 1 Th 4:17 (ESV)